 So today I’m sharing one of the many tools I created for the class, and this one is especially for romance writers.
 Romance writers tend not to get as much respect as other authors.
 But developing a romance story is more complex than most recognize.

-Romances are a different animal from other genres because their plotting and emotional interactions are complicated by two protagonists, the hero and heroine.
+Romances are a different animal from other genres because their plotting and emotional interactions are complicated by two protagonists, such as a hero and heroine.
 (And let’s not even get into some of the variations, with multiple partners and whatnot.)

-In a romance, we have the external (plot) arc, the internal (character) arc for the hero, the internal (character) arc for the heroine, and the Romance Arc—the growth of the relationship over the course of the story.
+In a romance, we have the external (plot) arc, an internal (character) arc for each protagonist (such as a hero and heroine), and the Romance Arc—the growth of the relationship over the course of the story.
 That’s a lot of arcs and plot points to juggle on a standard beat sheet.

 Introducing the Romance Planning Beat Sheet!